 Why Preparing For Your Project Management Interview Is so Important

-Few things are worse than going into an interview unprepared.
-Not only does it make you look bad, but it also ensures you won’t get the job.
-Even if you feel confident about the job, interview preparation is key to locking in the new gig.
+Even if you feel confident about a job, interview preparation is key to locking in the new gig.

 Here are the different things that proper preparation shows to the company and hiring managers.